Business Development Advisor

 Activities may include but are not limited to:

-• Supporting the creation, operation, and strengthening of village savings and loans associations
+• Support the formation and strengthening of village savings and loans associations.

-• Demonstrating and assisting community members in preparing household gardens to grow variety of fruits and vegetables
+• Demonstrate and assist community members in preparing household gardens to grow variety of nutritious diets.

 Required Language Skills

-Volunteers could be a 2-3 hours’ drive from another Volunteer, while others are much closer to each other.
+Volunteers could be a 2-3 hours’ drive from another Volunteer in some areas, while others are much closer to each other.
 The site placement process will enable staff to determine whether Volunteers prefer to be clustered or more distantly placed from other Volunteers.
-Getting around will be by walking, riding a bicycle, or using local transportation.
-Public transportation is available near most communities and allows for transit to and from the nearest urban areas or trading centers, though it is likely to be crowded and unreliable.
+Getting around will be by walking, riding a bicycle for a distance of about 10 kilometers, or using local transportation.
+Public transportation is available near most communities and allows for transit to and from the nearest urban areas or trading centers, though it is likely to be crowded, uncomfortable, and unreliable.
 Volunteers are provided funds to buy a local bicycle.
+Many of the community members use this mode of transportation, too.
 Due to safety risks, Peace Corps Uganda prohibits the use of public motorcycle taxis by Volunteers.

 Peace Corps Uganda provides support to a diverse group of Volunteers of various faiths, identities, and sexual orientations.
 It is important to note that Uganda has restrictive laws that target certain sexual acts.
 Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and host country.
-Staff and currently serving Volunteers will address how to navigate this aspect of identity during pre-service training, and what support mechanisms are available for incoming trainees.
+Many Volunteers in Uganda keep their sexual orientation private during the course of their service.
+Staff will address how to navigate this aspect of identity during pre-service training, and what support mechanisms are available for incoming trainees.
 Please refer to the Local Laws and Special Circumstances of the U.S. Department of State's travel page for more information (https://travel.state.gov/content/passports/en/country/uganda.html).
 Prospective Volunteers are encouraged to discuss any questions or concerns during the interview.